 Detail of an interior doorway in the Isaac and Mary Haines House, Rising Sun, Cecil County, Maryland, 1774.
 (Photo, Laszlo Bodo.)

 Corner cupboard, Nottingham area, Chester County, Pennsylvania, or Cecil County, Maryland, ca. 1770–1800.
 Walnut and lightwood inlay.
 H. 77 3/4", W. 43 1/2", D. 25 1/2".
-(Courtesy, Baltimore Museum of Art.)
+(Courtesy, Baltimore Museum of Art, gift of J. Gilman D'Arcy Paul, BMA 1970.45.3.
+Photo by Mitro Hood.)
 Since no early history of ownership survives for this cupboard, the possibility of extrapolating a name from the “IMW” initials on the upper door panel is remote.

 Detail of the cornice of the cupboard illustrated in fig. 11.